 SafeRest’s Premium Mattress Protector combines waterproof and allergen protection with cotton terry comfort.
-It could be the perfect protector, there’s just one thing we’d change.
-Read on for my full review.
+It could be the perfect protector, there’s just one thing we’d consider changing.

 - Sizes available from Twin, Twin XL to Cal King

 - 100% Waterproof: Protects perspiration, urine, and fluids

 - Hypoallergenic cotton terry surface and back coated with a breathable polyurethane membrane

 - Care: Machine washable hot or cold, tumble dry low heat

 - 10-Year warranty

 - Fitted sheet style design with elastic band

 - Invisa-Shield Technology – will not change the feel of the mattress Noiseless